BatzJunior/testrepo/_pages/023-catalogues.md

 uuid | Identifies the catalogue uniquely name | Name of the catalogue validAttribues | A list of attribute keys that are valid for the respective catalogue catalogueEntries | Contains a list of catalogue entries.
-A catalogue entry consits of a unique key which specifies the order within the catalogue and a list of attributes which consits of key value pairs.
+A catalogue entry consits of a unique index based key which specifies the order within the catalogue and a list of attributes which consits of key value pairs.

 {% comment %}----------------------------------------------------------------------------------------------- {% endcomment %}